A crash guide!

 We want to nurture a culture of idea meritocracy here, and we feel an obligation to spend Status’s funds wisely (with our single biggest expense being salaries).
 If a core contributor is consistently underperforming (measured by low reputation/credibility) we’ll move to end the formal working relationship (but they are very much welcome to contribute to Status through bounties or community activities).

-We haven’t had a consistent way of setting nor increasing compensation based on merit, and we’re looking to change that.
-Compensation in the GmbH is still TBD.
-There’s no firm plan or decision made yet as to how it will look in practice, but one example could be liquid pledging of a shared income pool between contributors as an idea that applies meritocratic and skin in the game principles.
+We haven’t had a consistent way of setting nor increasing compensation based on merit, which is something that will eventually change.
+Compensation in the GmbH is still TBD whilst we're operating in battle mode and asking contributors to take a pay cut to weather the bad market conditions.
+There’s no firm plan or decision made yet as to how a compensation framework will look in practice, but one example could be liquid pledging of a shared income pool between contributors as an idea that applies meritocratic and skin in the game principles.

 In terms of regular salary/fee payments, we have entities allowing for employment contracts in Switzerland, Germany, and the UK.
 Core contributors outside those locations invoice us as independent contractors, and assume responsibility for their own compliance and taxation.